-D15 The following roles have been identified as falling within the scope of the Care and Support Workers (Pay Equity) Settlement Act 2017:
+- D15 This legislation expired 31st December 2023.
+For historical reference purposes only.
+The following roles were previously identified as falling within the scope of the Care and Support Workers (Pay Equity) Settlement Act 2017:

 - Health Care Assistants

 - Hospital Aides

 - Activities Co-ordinator

-- Physiotherapy Assistant
+• Physiotherapy Assistant

-Legislated minimum hourly pay rates will apply to ordinary hours for the above roles where the eligibility criteria is met, as defined within the Care and Support Workers (Pay Equity) Settlement Act.
-The current minimum legislated pay rates are listed in the table below:
+Legislated minimum hourly pay rates applied to ordinary hours for the above roles where the eligibility criteria was met, as defined within the Care and Support Workers (Pay Equity) Settlement Act.
+The historic minimum legislated pay rates are listed in the table and notes provided below for reference purposes only: